awsdocs/aws-kms-developer-guide/doc_source/pqtls.md

 **Supported Systems**

 Use of the hybrid cipher suites in s2n is currently supported only on Linux systems\.
 In addition, these cipher suites are supported only in SDKs that support the AWS common runtime, such as the AWS SDK for Java 2\.x\.
-For an example, see [How to Configure Hybrid Post\-Quantum TLS](#pqtls-how-to)\.
+For an example, see [How to configure hybrid post\-quantum TLS](#pqtls-how-to)\.

 **AWS KMS Endpoints**